ComposableFi/composable/frame/crowdloan-rewards/README.md

 * Transaction contains a reward ID and valid proof

-* The pallet has been initailized
+* The pallet has been initialized

 * The reward account contained in the call has not been associated